kubeslice/worker-operator/README.md

 ### Deploy the Worker Operator on a Cluster

-Create the chart values file called `yourvaluesfile.yaml`.
+Create a chart values file called `yourvaluesfile.yaml`.
 Refer to [values.yaml](https://github.com/kubeslice/charts/blob/master/charts/kubeslice-worker/values.yaml) to create `yourvaluesfile.yaml` and update the operator image subsection to use the local image.

 From the sample: